psycho1767/sites_framer/README.md

-# just empty front for fun no responsive for mobile device
+# just empty front just for fun no not responsive mobile